-    - Add the liquid (usually water, sometimes it can be milk and/or an egg), and work it in with a form a shaggy dough
+- Add the liquid (usually water, sometimes it can be milk and/or an egg), and work it in to form a shaggy dough

 - Gather the shaggy dough and shape it into a flat disk

-- Chill at least 30 minutes before using
+- Chill for at least 30 minutes before using

 Laminated dough method